Distortion of Interference Fringes and the Resulting Vortex Production of Merging Bose-Einstein Condensates: Abstract

 \section{Abstract}

-We investigate the distortion of interference fringes in colliding and merging Bose-Einstein Condensates due to inter-atomic interaction effects.
-We also consider the effect of the distortion on the spontaneous formation of vortices.
-The interference pattern depends crucially on two relevant parameters, the relative center-of-mass velocity and peak density of the initial state, which comprises a pair of initially well-separated, but coherent, condensate clouds.
-We identify three qualitatively distinct regimes of behavior during the subsequent evolution of the condensates: collision; expansion; merging.
-Using a comprehensive set of numerical simulations based on the Gross-Pitaevskii equation, we specify the cross-overs between these regimes and identify the system parameters required for dynamical instabilities and vortex creation.
-Interference fringes, which would be planar in the absence of interactions, are distorted by the combined effects of interaction and the non-uniform density profile of a harmonically trapped condensate.
-In appropriate parameter regimes, the distortion is sufficiently large to produce a net circulation and thereby a dynamical instability occurs by which vortices form with their cores on the interference minima.
+We investigate the effects of interatomic interactions and expansion on the distortion of interference fringes of a pair of initially well-separated, but coherent, condensate clouds trapped in a harmonic trap.
+The distortion of interference fringes, which can lead to the spontaneous formation of vortices in the atom clouds, depends crucially on two relevant parameters: the center-of-mass velocity and peak density of the initial state.
+We identify three qualitatively distinct regimes for the interfering condensates: collision, expansion, and merging, by the spatial and temporal features of the fringe spacings.
+Using a comprehensive set of numerical simulations based on the Gross-Pitaevskii equation, we specify the cross-overs between these regimes and propose the optimal the system parameters required for dynamical instabilities and vortex creation.